DevAkaya/The-Sealed-Lotus/Pieces/The Fatal Flaw Of Omniscience.md

 >
 > — Gene Roddenberry, Star Trek, The God Thing

 Attending to a friendly debate, within the Modern-Day-Debate discord server, did I come across a profound question.
-They (the delegated management) put forth the topic “is god compatible with free will?” that of which the context was pertaining to the christian deity.
+They (the delegated management) put forth the topic “is god compatible with free will?” that of which the context was pertaining to the Christian deity.
 Why and how does such matters confer with omniscience?